 - Masking tape

 Step 1: Cut your cotton strapping into one 18-inch piece (this makes one strap).
 Then cut your macramé cord into 20 60-inch pieces.
-My finished bag came out to about 30 inches long, but you might need to adjust these measures if you would like a longer or shorter bag.
+My finished bag came out to about 30 inches long, but you might need to adjust these measurements if you would like a different size bag.